-The school is responsible for student safety while on school premises and while traveling to and from school on District-provided transportation.
+The school is responsible for student safety while on school premises and while traveling to and from school.
 No students may leave the school premises after arrival at school without permission.
-Doing so without permission may result in disciplinary action and police involvement.
+Doing so without permission may result disciplinary action and police involvement.